Lead Plaque of Magliano

-The Lead Plaque of Magliano (or Lead Plate of Magliano or Lead Disk) contains 73 words in the Etruscan language, including many names of mostly underworld deities.
+The Lead Plaque of Magliano (or Lead Plate of Magliano or Lead Disk; CIE 5237), which contains 73 words in the Etruscan language, seems to be a dedicatory text, including as it does many names of mostly underworld deities.
 It was found in 1882, and dates to the mid 5th century BC.
 It is now housed in the National Archaeological Museum in Florence.

 Description

 The plaque weighs 191 grams and is curved in the shape of a lens.
 Its diameter is 7 cm at its narrowest point and 8 cm at its widest point.
 Only a few written monuments of Etruscan have survived on metal plates.
 The arrangement of the text is just as unusual as the shape and texture of the disk.
 The slab is inscribed with spiral Etruscan letters on both sides, reminiscent of the Phaistos Disc.
 The creation of the artifact is dated to around 450 BC.
 The lead plate was found in February 1882 in a field 2 km southeast of Magliano in the Albegna river valley, near the former monastery of Santa Maria in Borraccia.